 The 1.0-litre is the one most buyers will choose, and it does a thoroughly decent job.
 You have to keep the revs high, because it feels rather flat below 15000rpm and doesn’t really wake up until you’re upwards of 3000rpm.
 However, it’ll be flexible enough for most drivers, and it’s also capable of pretty decent acceleration when the need arises.
 You might not be a fan of the manual gearshift, though, which is rather notchy and clumsy.

 Oddly, the gearshift with the 1.5 engine is much sweeter and slicker, and predictably, there’s a good deal more performance on offer.
-It doesn’t feel quite as strong as the numbers suggest, but the low- to mid-range pull is stronger, making it much easier to maintain your progress.
+It doesn’t feel quite as strong as the output of 182 horsepower suggest, but the low- to mid-range pull is stronger, making it much easier to maintain your progress.
 We’ve also tried the 150 horsepower version paired with the optional eight-speed automatic gearbox, and this isn’t a particularly happy union.
 The perkiness of the engine combined with the clumsiness of the gearbox results in a car that wants to run away with you when you want slow progress, yet reacts too slowly when you want to pick up the pace.

 This engine is also available with an output of 95 horsepower, while there’s also a 2.0-litre diesel with 150 horsepower, neither of which we’ve tried yet.